gradient-pulse/phi-mesh/experiments/pre_metric_extensions/tu_plus_stack/prototype_run_observations_01.md

 -	registering fresh weak recoupling after restart without over-promoting it into stable joint choreography
 -	cleanly de-promoting a weak reopening attempt when stronger mismatch removed support
 -	registering genuinely fresh renewed relation after that soft failure without collapsing into either cynicism or false restoration
+-	strengthening that renewed relation across another slice while still keeping it below stable joint-choreography threshold

 This is a good sign that TU can remain structurally disciplined even when the field changes.

 ---

 ### 8. TU+ begins to look functionally non-trivial
-By Cycles 3–15, TU+ did more than decorate output.
+By Cycles 3–16, TU+ did more than decorate output.

 It:
 -	revised choreography readings